My doctor refers to 37.5mg as a "baby dose".

 By the way, can someone tell me how to post a personal message to someone (if that's possible)?

 Thanks guys.
 I love this forum already.
-I think my husband's already getting tired of me raving about
+I think my husband's already getting tired of me raving about you.

 Sorry for the long post.